DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Method

 One major challenge of applying Transformers on graph representation learning is its significant computation and memory overhead.
 In Transformers, the computation cost of self-attention is $\mathcal{O}(|\mathcal{E}|\, d)$ and its memory cost is $\mathcal{O}(|\mathcal{E}|+|\mathcal{V}|\,d)$.
 When using full attention, the computation graph is fully connected with $|\mathcal{E}|=|\mathcal{V}|^2$, where the overall complexity is quadratic in the graph size.
-On dynamic graphs, this problem can be even more severe if one naively extends the static graph algorithm to a dynamic graph, e.g., first extracting the spatial information of each snapshot graph separately, then jointly reasoning the temporal information on all snapshot graphs~\citep{sankar2018dynamic,pareja2020evolvegcn}.
+Although \textsc{Linformer}~\cite{wang2020linformer} and \textsc{BigBird}~\cite{zaheer2020big} reduce its complexity to $\mathcal{O}(|\mathcal{V}| d)$ by using sparse self-attention, it is still computationally prohibitive as the size of real-world graph are easily sized to the billion level.
+On dynamic graphs, this problem can be even more severe if one naively extends the static graph algorithm to a dynamic graph, e.g., first extracting the spatial information of each snapshot graph separately, then jointly reasoning the temporal information on all snapshot graphs~\cite{sankar2018dynamic,pareja2020evolvegcn}.
 By doing so, the overall complexity grows linearly with the number of time-steps $T$, i.e., with $\mathcal{O}(|\mathcal{V}|^2 Td)$ computation and $\mathcal{O}(|\mathcal{V}|^2 T+|\mathcal{V}|Td)$ memory cost.
-To reduce the dependency of the overall complexity on the number of time-steps, we propose to first aggregate dynamic graphs $\mathbb{G}=\{ \mathcal{G}_1,\ldots, \mathcal{G}_T\}$ into a \textit{temporal-union graph} $\mathcal{G}^\text{union}(\mathcal{V}, \mathcal{E}^\prime)$ then employ \DGT on the generated temporal-union graph, where $\mathcal{E}^\prime=\textit{Unique}\{(i,j): (i,j)\in\mathcal{E}_t,~t\in[T]\}$ is the set of all possible unique edges in $\mathbb{G}$.
-As a result, the overall complexity of \DGT does not grow with the number of time-steps.
+To reduce the dependency of the overall complexity on the number of time-steps, we propose to first aggregate dynamic graphs $\mathbb{G}=\{ \mathcal{G}_1,\ldots, \mathcal{G}_T\}$ into a \textit{temporal-union graph} $\mathcal{G}^\text{union}(\mathcal{V}, \mathcal{E}^\prime)$ then employ \our on the generated temporal-union graph, where $\mathcal{E}^\prime=\textit{Unique}\{(i,j): (i,j)\in\mathcal{E}_t,~t\in[T]\}$ is the set of all possible unique edges in $\mathbb{G}$.
+As a result, the overall complexity of \our does not grow with the number of time-steps.
 Details on how to leverage spatial-temporal encoding to recover the temporal information of edges are described in Section~\ref{sec:spatial_temporal_encoding}.